Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-21.md

 37. Which AWS service or feature allows a user to easily scale connectivity among thousands of VPCs?
     - A. VPC peering
+      [ Connects two VPCs directly, but it doesn’t scale well.]
     - B. AWS Transit Gateway
+      [ hub-and-spoke model that allows thousands of VPCs and on-premises networks to connect through a single gateway]
     - C. AWS Direct Connect
     - D. AWS Global Accelerator